UK Builders' Merchant Statement Reconciliation Guide

 Industry GuidesConstructionUKXeroQuickBooksSageVendor Statementsbuilders merchantsmonth-end reconciliation

-Builders merchant statement reconciliation is the month-end process of proving that a supplier statement from Travis Perkins, Jewson, Howdens, Selco, or a similar trade merchant agrees to the invoices, credit notes, and payment activity already posted in Xero, QuickBooks, or Sage.
+Builders' merchant statement reconciliation is the month-end check that a Travis Perkins, Jewson, Howdens, Selco, or similar supplier statement agrees to the invoices, credit notes, supplier ledger, and payment activity in Xero, QuickBooks, or Sage.
 The statement is a control document, not a substitute for the underlying invoices.
-Each line on the statement should either match a posted bill or credit note, explain a timing difference, or trigger follow-up before the supplier payment is treated as correct.
+Each line should either match a posted bill or credit note, explain a timing difference, or trigger follow-up before the supplier payment is treated as correct.

 In practice, that means separating three checks that many teams blur together.
 First, compare the statement to the underlying invoices and credit notes so the document set is complete.
 Second, compare those documents to the supplier ledger so the accounting entries are right.
 Third, once the supplier balance is proven, match the bank payment that settles it.
 If those steps are collapsed into one month-end task, missing invoices, duplicated bills, and late credits are easy to miss.